Browse Items (254 total)

 Francoist Press.
 Prensa franquista.

-The Spanish press drawn as an old prostitute leaning onto a streetlamp with a crow on her arm.
-The crow’s name is Opus Dei, a Catholic organization that supported Franco’s regime.
+The Spanish press is portrayed as an elderly prostitute leaning against a streetlamp with a crow perched on her arm.
+The crow is named Opus Dei, a Catholic organization that backed Franco’s regime.